How to Relocate to the Netherlands from Armenia

 • The employer has advertised the job opening in the media.

 Since GVVA is a combined residence and work permit, the application must be submitted with the Immigration and Naturalisation Service (IND) in the Netherlands.
-Please get in touch with our representatives in immigration in the Netherlands if you need help in preparing the proper documentation for a GVVA application.
+Please get in touch with our immigration lawyer in Netherlands if you need help in preparing the proper documentation for a GVVA application.